 So you want to get more serious about your pickleball play.
-Well you should definitely look into understanding the pickleball rating system to get a better idea of where you stack up in terms of pickleball skill level and what you need to do to get to take it to the next level.
+Well you should definitely look into understanding the pickleball rating system to get a better idea of where you stack up in terms of pickleball skill level and what you need to do to take it to the next level.

 So let’s dig into it.

-First and foremost, you’ll find pickleball skill levels referred to when it comes to tournament grouping.
+First, you’ll find pickleball skill levels referred to when it comes to tournament grouping.
 As with any other sport, matches will be set based upon the capabilities of each player in order to make a match fair.

 Without a ranking, you could play against someone who is far more or far less experienced than you.
 Some tournaments may only use your rank as a way to create groups, whereas others will take your age and level into account.